Dazzling Girl: Background and release

 On October 3, 2012, EMI released "Dazzling Girl" through iTunes Japan.
 On November 12, 2012, according to the Recording Industry Association of Japan (RIAJ), "Dazzling Girl" was certified Gold for shipped more than 100,000 albums and placed second on the Oricon Weekly Chart.

 Promotion

 A preview of "Dazzling Girl" was released in a commercial for Jewelry Maki on August 24, 2012.
 The song was selected to be the theme song of Japanese television show Sukkiri!! and it began to air with this theme song starting from October 1 for a month.

 On October 12, 2012, Shinee performed "Dazzling Girl" for the first time live on the Japanese music show Happy Music.
 Shinee continued to make appearances at Happy Music for 4 consecutive weeks as guests' comments.
 They also performed at Hey!
 Hey!
 Hey!
 Music Champ on October 21, 2012, and at Music Japan on October 28, 2012.

 Music video

 The music video was directed by Hideaki Sunaga.
 It features the members of Shinee as photographers, stylists, and make-up artists as they prepare a model (played by Natsuki Fujimoto) for a photo shoot.

+Track listing

+Limited editions and CD only regular edition: